I kind of stopped learning vocabulary when I went to college.

 The same applies to your brain.
 This is why methods such as spaced repetition learning are more effective.
 If you’ve never heard of it before, spaced repetition learning is a method that helps you study in intervals, allowing your brain to gain a deeper understanding of the material, and at the same time, focuses only on the areas you need to work on.

-I know it sounds really technical, but there are a lot of ways to practice this method.
 All you need are some paper flashcards or any of the many flashcard apps online, and you can study vocab more efficiently wherever you go!

-Now I know what you’re talking about!
 I always see people on the train using flashcards and some of my friends use flashcard apps as well.
-You can practice only what you need to, whenever and wherever.

 How’s your reading?
 If you’re like most students, this tends to be one of the most painful parts to study for.